WebexSamples/webex-ai-agents/AI_CookBook/docs/prompt-design.md

 ### Example: Prefer Causal Logic Over Pure Sequence

-Prompts should express logical dependencies, not only temporal order.
-Large language models read instructions as language sequences.
-A list such as “first do A, then do B” may be interpreted as ordered guidance, but not necessarily as a strict dependency.
-Whenever possible, explain why a step is required and what condition enables the next step.
+Prompts should express logical dependencies, not just sequence.
+“First do A, then do B” may be interpreted as guidance rather than a required condition.
+State why each step is needed and what must happen before the next one.

 #### Weak example: